Drunk walking

 Drunk walking describes people intoxicated by alcohol walking in public spaces.
-Whereas there are long standing social stigmas and laws against drunk driving, only more recently have the personal and social dangers of drunk walking become apparent; pretending being drunk could become however a misdemeanor in Iowa.
-Pedestrians under the influence of alcohol may be less likely to use crosswalks and more likely to cross against the traffic lights.
-Alcohol use is connected to more serious injuries with longer hospital stays if a pedestrian is hit by a vehicle.
+While there are long-standing social stigmas and laws against drunk driving, only more recently have the personal and social dangers of drunk walking become apparent.
+One study on pedestrians struck by vehicles found that alcohol users were twice as likely to cross against the signal or outside of a crosswalk than sober pedestrians.
+Alcohol use was also associated with more severe injuries and longer hospital stays (3.89 days vs. 1.82 days).

 Statistics

 US

-U.S. department of transportation data from 2009 reported that 4,092 pedestrians were killed and 13.6% of them were under the influence of alcohol, drugs or medication.
+US department of transportation data from 2009 reported that 4,092 pedestrians were killed and 13.6% of them were under the influence of alcohol, drugs or medication.
 Pedestrian injury accounts for 11% of all road user fatalities.
 In the United States in 2006 there were 4,784 fatalities and 61,000 injuries from pedestrian injury.
 In 2007 there were 4,654 fatalities and 70,000 injuries.